 Two of the best documentaries on the environmental and health problems caused by the animal industries are Cowspiracy and What The Health, both produced and directed by Kip Andersen and Keegan Kuhn.
 Joaquin executive produced the latter.

-And, in 2019, Joaquin produced The Animal People.
+In 2019, Joaquin produced The Animal People.
 This documentary tells the story of six young American activists who played a key role in a campaign against an animal testing company in the early 2000s and were charged with terrorism as a result, despite the fact that they had taken great care to stay within the confines of the law.

 Joaquin has noticed that animal rights documentaries are becoming more popular and he’s very excited about that.
 In 2020, he expressed that he wanted to get even more involved in it: